Can Cats Eat Eggs?

 Can cats eat eggs raw?
 Raw eggs are a great source of protein and other essential nutrients for cats.
 Raw eggs may contain bacteria such as Salmonella, which can make cats and humans sick.

 Raw egg whites contain an enzyme called avidin that can decrease the absorption of biotin (a B vitamin).
 The yolk of an egg contains all the essential amino acids, fatty acids, vitamins, minerals, and trace elements that your cat needs to stay healthy.
-However, it is necessary to note that raw eggs may contain Salmonella, a type of bacteria that can make your cat very sick.
+However, it is necessary to note that raw eggs may contain Salmonella, a bacteria that can make your cat sick.

 Can Cats Eat Eggs and Cheese?